Hands joining together over a table symbolizing collective impact and collaboration

 Step 4: Design Your Channel Architecture

-With narrative goals established and stakeholder audiences mapped, you can make intelligent decisions about which channels to invest in — and which to deprioritize.
+With narrative goals set and stakeholder audiences mapped, you can make real decisions about channels.
+Which to invest in.
+Which to deprioritize.

-For most nonprofit organizations, a disciplined channel architecture focuses on three to four channels deeply rather than ten channels superficially.
-The discipline required is saying no to channels that feel valuable but do not serve your highest-priority narrative goals.
+For most nonprofit organizations, disciplined channel architecture focuses on three to four channels deeply.
+Ten channels superficially is worse than three channels done well.
+The hard part is saying no to channels that feel valuable but do not serve the highest-priority narrative goals.

 Step 5: Build Your Content Cadence

 Content cadence is the rhythm of communications — what you publish, how often, in what formats, and through what channels.
-It should be:
+A sustainable cadence meets three tests:

-A sustainable content cadence for a small to mid-size nonprofit typically looks like:
+• A sustainable content cadence for a small to mid-size nonprofit usually looks like this:

-• Quarterly: One flagship communications moment (impact report section, funder brief, or community update)
+• Quarterly: one flagship moment (impact report, funder brief, community update)

-Most nonprofit communications measurement tracks activity: posts published, emails opened, social followers gained.
-These are leading indicators, but they do not measure what matters — whether narratives are actually shifting.
+Most nonprofit communications measurement tracks activity.
+Posts published.
+Emails opened.
+Social followers gained.
+These are leading indicators.
+They do not measure what matters: whether narratives are actually shifting.

 Narrative measurement asks different questions:

-• Do major donors describe our work in the terms we have designed?
+• Do major donors describe our work in the terms we designed?

 • Are program funders citing our approach in their communications?